Minimally invasive back surgery overview

 We offer two types of minimally invasive spine surgery — a decompression and a stabilization.
 While our minimally invasive decompression surgery is the most common recommendation to treat patients with chronic back pain, a stabilization surgery is sometimes recommended when the spine needs additional support.

-With the minimally invasive procedures that we offer at Laser Spine Institute, a small incision is made and muscle tissue is instead pushed aside, which reduces recovery time.^ Additionally, the risk for infection, excessive scar tissue and other postoperative complications common with traditional open back surgery are significantly reduced.
+With the minimally invasive procedures that we offer at Laser Spine Institute, a small incision is made and muscle tissue is instead pushed aside.
 Because we take a minimally invasive approach to the spine, our procedures are performed in an outpatient surgery center instead of a hospital, which allows our patients to avoid several nights of hospitalization after the surgery.

-To find out if you are a candidate for our minimally invasive spine surgery, contact Laser Spine Institute today and ask for a review of your MRI report or CT scan.
+To find out if you are a candidate for our minimally invasive spine surgery, reach out to Laser Spine Institute today and ask for a free MRI review.* Our team has helped more than 75,000 patients find relief from their chronic neck or back pain and we look forward to helping you get started on your road to recovery.